Freaknik: Origins

-Commercialization
+Early Years

 In 1988, Spelman College President Johnnetta B. Cole banned the DC Metro Club from involvement with Freaknic for school liability reasons.
 With no chartered collegiate student organization presiding over the event, independent national promoter Daryl Miller was asked by the DC Metro Club to promote it.
 He grew the event from 15,000 to over 250,000 in five years with no radio nor television ads.

 Several other promoters began promoting non-official Freakni(k) named events.
 One such event happened at the then 33-acre Lakewood Fairgrounds and had 60,000 people in attendance.
 In 1993, two non-HBCU students, party promoters Ronn Greene and Diya Nabawi, were the first to trademark the name, spelled officially as "Freaknik" (ending with a "k").
 Another was held at Club XS off Moreland Ave.
-This event was promoted by a group of Omega Psi Phi fraternity members.
+This event was promoted by a group of Kappa Alpha Psi fraternity members from Georgia Tech led by Guy Primus and with the help of Club XS owner Jeff Akbar and general manager Ed Rucker.
 It had an estimated 30,000 people in the parking lot and another 60,000 that cruised the Moreland all night.